portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 The main objective of this category is to make transparent those procedures and to show how to proceed when someone need them.

-Here are some examples of APIs that can facilitate information of some of these procedures:
+Here are examples of some procedures and possible APIs that can help operators with those procedures:

 - **Customs Clearance for imports**

   All shipments of goods entering the European Union from third countries are subject to Customs controls.
 All goods may be subject to the presentation of several documents and payments, as the payment of Customs duties based on the content of the shipment, payment of national taxes (VAT) or local taxes where applicable, payment of special taxes on tobacco, alcohol, etc., the cost of processing of Single Administrative Document (SAD) for imports, the costs arising from border safety controls, depending on the nature of the shipment (sanitary, pharmaceutical, veterinary, etc.).

+  As a part of the customs clearance process, customs can carry out docummentary or physical inspections, and those can be carried out inside the cargo terminals, at the terminal yard or in a warehouse, but they can also inspect containers, platforms or trucks using a non-intrusive technology as an X-ray scanner.

   It is the recipient's responsibility to know the conditions for importing their shipment (prohibitions, restrictions, limitations, etc.) and to find out what documents may be required on arrival, including the commercial invoice, certificate of origin, licences and special authorisations for border controls, etc.

-  As a part of the customs clearance process, customs can carry out docummentary or physical inspections, and those can be carried out inside the cargo terminals, at the terminal yard or in a warehouse, but they can also inspect containers, platforms or trucks using a non-intrusive technology as an X-ray scanner.

   Possible APIs:

-  - Customs clearance procedure: Addresses where can be find information about the procedures for clearing the goods in import.
+  - **Customs clearance procedure**: Addresses where can be find information about the procedures for clearing the goods in import.
     - Request parameters: none.
     - Data included in the response: addresses where information can be found,...
     - [catalog](catalog/catalog-CustomsClearance.md)

-  - Customs clearance actors: Contact information of the different actors involved in the customs clearance process.
+  - **Customs clearance actors**: Contact information of the different actors involved in the customs clearance process.
     - Request parameters: none.
     - Data included in the response: contact information about Customs, contact information of the operators involved,...
     - [catalog](catalog/catalog-CustomsClearanceContacts.md)

-  - Customs Inspections (2n phase of this project)
+  - **Customs Inspections** (2n phase of this project) Status of a customs inspection.
     - Request parameters: equipment id.
     - Data included in the response: unit of cargo selected for inspection (true/false), type of inspection (intrusive/non-intrusive), place of the inspection (container yard, bonded warehouse,..), status (pending/carried out/cleared,...),...
     - [catalog](catalog/catalog-CustomsInspections.md)

-- **Border Control Posts (BCP)**
+- **Border Controls** (work in progress)

+  The border inspection post (BIP) is a controlled and authorised station for customs and sanitary controls of goods.
+Physical and documentary inspections are carried out at these posts as well as analysis of samples.

   A Border Control Post is an inspection post designated and approved in line with EU legislation for carrying out checks on animals and animal products arriving from third countries at a European Union border.
 These checks are carried out to protect animal and public health, and animal welfare.

+  As a part of the border clearance process, border inspection services can carry out docummentary or physical inspections, and those can be carried out inside the cargo terminals but usually the physical inspections are carried out at the Border Inspection Posts (BIP), where coexist several specific inspection areas as a designated point of import (DPI), a designated point of entry (DPE) or a border control post (BCP).

   It is the recipient's responsibility to know the conditions for importing their shipment (prohibitions, restrictions, limitations, etc.) and to find out what documents may be required on arrival, including the commercial invoice, certificate of origin, licences and special certifications for border controls, etc.

-  As a part of the border clearance process, border inspection services can carry out docummentary or physical inspections, and those can be carried out inside the cargo terminals but usually the physical inspections are carried out at the Border Inspection Posts, where coexist several specific inspection areas as a designated point of import (DPI), a designated point of entry (DPE) or a border control post (BCP).

   Possible APIs: (ckeck the English version)
-  - Procedures for border inspection: Addresses where can be find information about the procedures for clearing the goods subject to controls from the border inspection services.
+  - **Procedures for border inspection**: Addresses where can be find information about the procedures for clearing the goods subject to controls from the border inspection services.
     - Request parameters: none.
     - Data included in the response: addresses where information can be found,...
     - [catalog](catalog/catalog-BISClearance.md)

-  - Border inspection services clearance actors: Contact information of the different actors involved in the border inspection services clearance process.
+  - **Border inspection services clearance actors**: Contact information of the different actors involved in the border inspection services clearance process.
     - Request parameters: none.
     - Data included in the response: contact information about the different border inspection services, contact information of the operators involved,...
     - [catalog](catalog/catalog-BISContacts.md)

-  - Border Control Posts (2n phase of this project)
+  - **Border Control Posts** (2n phase of this project) Status of an inspection from the border inspection services.
     - Request parameters: equipment id.
     - Data included in the response: unit of cargo selected for inspection (true/false), border inspection service (phytosanitary, veterinary, pharmacy, health, quality and industrial regulations,...), type of inspection (container emptying, container emptying and classification, identity, inspection, opening but not inspected, "passadís", resealing, resealed but not openned, thermodesinfection, transfer of goods, ventilation, fumigation, fumigation check...), place of the inspection (container yard, border inspection post, designated point of import (DPI), designated point of entry (DPE)), positioning reasons (inspection, customer requirements, others), status (pending/carried out/cleared,...),...
     - [catalog](catalog/catalog-BorderInspections.md)